AbbasSrour/notes/Work/Galoper ERP.md

 ## Misc - Release
 - [ ] Branches, Language, Account dropdown separator
 - [ ] Reports & Settings: Align Search to the right
+- [ ] Uncaught error in datatable for chart of account when opening and closing

 ## Misc
 #### Edit Page